 Ranking of the Preliminary cSLE Flare Algorithms (Step 4)

-CC participants achieved consensus that the BILAG-based (92%) and SLEDAI-based (100%) flare algorithms have both construct validity for measuring global flares of cSLE.
+Consensus Conference participants achieved consensus that the BILAG-based (92%) and SLEDAI-based (100%) flare algorithms have both construct validity for measuring global flares of cSLE.
 There was consensus (100%) to recommend both measures to be collected in future cSLE clinical trials and that either one may be chosen as the primary endpoint.
 Consistent with their performance in the validation data set, no consensus was reached whether one of these two algorithms was preferable to the other.
 Consensus was achieved that CART-based algorithms are not suited for use in clinical trials.

 DISCUSSION

 The need to develop internationally agreed upon criteria for disease flares has become more urgent since the introduction of randomized withdrawal trials in pediatric rheumatology, in which time to flare or the proportion of patients who experience a flare are used as primary efficacy measures (28).
 We confirm the outstanding accuracy of the previously developed preliminary criteria of global flares of cSLE, based on large international datasets used for validation.
 Consensus has been achieved on how to interpret flare scores.
 The preferred cSLE global flare algorithms for use in clinical trials were derived from multinomial logistic regression models.
-These algorithms consider the differential and complementary contribution of select cSLE-FD in identifying disease flares in this disease with highly variable multi-organ involvement.
+These algorithms consider the differential and complementary contribution of select cSLE flare descriptors in identifying disease flares in this disease with highly variable multi-organ involvement.
 Despite consensus that CART-based algorithms are potentially of value when used in clinical care settings, there was agreement that they should not be used in clinical trials.

 As for SLE in adulthood, measures of the overall course are especially relevant because not all cSLE features improve or worsen in parallel.
 Current drugs used in cSLE therapy are not equally effective in reducing disease activity in the various organ systems.
 Thus it is reasonable to assume that the same holds true for new drugs for cSLE.
 In clinical trials aimed at reducing cSLE-mediated inflammation in certain organ systems, it appears mandatory to ensure that global disease, i.e. disease manifestations in other than the target organ systems, is not worsening.
 The results of this study support that the SLEDAI-based and the BILAG-based flare scores are both highly suited to provide such information.

 Based on the current evidence about these algorithms they are similarly sensitive, specific and accurate.
-Hence, CC experts considered both algorithms equally valuable and suitable for use in clinical trials.
-Different from what is currently used to gauge response to therapy in juvenile idiopathic arthritis (29), flare algorithms derived from regression models allow for consideration of the differential importance of changes in individual cSLE-FD when recognizing cSLE flares.
+Hence, Consensus Conference experts considered both algorithms equally valuable and suitable for use in clinical trials.
+Different from what is currently used to gauge response to therapy in juvenile idiopathic arthritis (29), flare algorithms derived from regression models allow for consideration of the differential importance of changes in individual cSLE flare descriptors when recognizing cSLE flares.
 The SLEDAI-based and BILAG-based flare scores are reminiscent of the disease activity score (DAS) used in rheumatoid arthritis (30).
 However, the DAS score considers the natural logarithm of the ESR and square roots of the number of swollen or tender joints, while the preliminary cSLE flare criteria require at most simple arithmetic maneuvers to calculate a cSLE flare score, supporting their ease of use (18).

 All flare score algorithms consider changes in proteinuria, despite the inclusion of proteinuria assessment in the SLEDAI and BILAG scores.
 This allows for detection of renal SLE flares that occur in patients with existing proteinuria and also allows for the consideration of increases in proteinuria that would otherwise not be captured given the item definition used in the SLEDAI and BILAG, respectively.
 As reported previously, exclusion of changes in proteinuria from the flare algorithms resulted in inferior accuracy in predicting cSLE flares (14).